What type of content do you primarily create?

 There are a few options.
 Many YouTubers now have access to YouTube's native Test & Compare tool.
 But by far the most popular option within the industry is TubeBuddy, which requires a paid subscription.
 If you're feeling scrappy, you can also do your own A/B test with a spreadsheet.

-YouTube calls its A/B tests feature Test & Compare, and you can test three options at once, rather than the usual two.
-Unlike other tools, Test & Compare won't let you test titles.
+YouTube calls its native A/B testing feature Test & Compare, and you can test three thumbnail options at once, rather than the usual two.
+Unlike third-party tools, Test & Compare won't let you test titles—it's focused specifically on thumbnail optimization.

 The easiest way to find the tool is to go to the thumbnail area when uploading a video, or in the details page once your video is already uploaded.
 Just click the three-dot menu on the thumbnail image to bring up Test & Compare.